-Keeping the business application running 24/7 is a number one priority these days and going offline for few hours to even few minutes during planned or unplanned software upgrade is not an acceptable option anymore.
+Keeping the business application running 24/7 is a priority, and going offline for a few minutes to a few hours during planned or unplanned software upgrade is not an acceptable option.

-For example say you have deployed 1x3 database cluster (i.e. 1 shards, with 3 replicas each shard) on three physical storage nodes and you want to find out what is the safest order to upgrade your cluster.
-You will log on to administration console and from the prompt you will run ‘show upgrade’ command, which will show you storage node IDs in multiple rows, something like this:
+For example if you have deployed 1x3 database cluster (i.e. 1 shards, with 3 replicas each shard) on three physical storage nodes and you want to find out what is the safest order to upgrade your cluster.
+Log on to the administration console and from the prompt run ‘show upgrade’ command, which will show you storage node IDs in multiple rows, for example:

 kv-> show upgrade